daeunyeo/Epileptic-Seizure-Detection/README.md

 ## 13. Data

-[CHB-MIT Scalp EEG Database](https://physionet.org/content/chbmit/1.0.0/) (PhysioNet, open access) Download separately and place under `data/`.
-Not included in this repository.
+[CHB-MIT Scalp EEG Database](https://physionet.org/content/chbmit/1.0.0/) (PhysioNet, open access) Download separately and place in a local directory.
+Set DATA_DIR in each notebook to the folder path before running.